cyamba/adwenesa/README.md

-# Welcome to Adwenesa - The YambaCode LLM-Client
+# Welcome to Adwenesa - An LLM-Client application

-Welcome to the **YambaCode Adwenesa LLM-Client**!
+Welcome to the **YambaCode LLM-Client otherwise known as Adwenesa**!

 This prototype will be part of the YambaCode "Adwene Bone" projects.